Preparation Questions (Spring 2019)

 2 – Why does the atmosphere circulate?

-For Friday (20 January) – We will introduce the Earth’s NRG (NRG=energy) balance.
+For the week of 14 January – We will introduce the Earth’s NRG (NRG=energy) balance.
 NASA has a nice treatment of the Earth’s Energy Budget.
 Note is is often also referred to as the Earth’s Energy Balance.

 1 – Why is it called a balance?